 Drunk and drug-impaired drivers cause irreparable harm to individuals, families, and communities.
-Each year in Maryland, on average, there are more than 6,600 police-reported crashes involving drugs and/or alcohol that result in more than 3,000 injuries and 150 fatalities.
-While impaired driving crashes fell in 2020 compared to prior years, this decrease is largely attributable to changes in behavior and circumstances related to the COVID-19 State of Emergency.
+Each year in Maryland, on average, there are more than 6,600 police-reported crashes involving drugs and/or alcohol that result in nearly 3,000 injuries and 170 fatalities.
+Total impaired driving crashes increased approximately 5 percent from 2020 to 2021, while related fatalities decreased by nearly 7 percent during the same interval.

 Figure 1.
-Alcohol- and/or Drug-Involved Crashes and Fatalities in
+Alcohol- and/or Drug-Involved Crashes and Fatalities in Maryland, CY 2017-2021